Services

 Most regulated organizations have an AI governance gap, and most don't know how wide it is.
 AI tools are being adopted faster than procurement, IT, and security teams can review them.
 The result is a shadow AI environment where tools are integrated into critical workflows without formal risk assessment, vendor review, or documented controls.

-Our AI Governance & Compliance engagement gives you a complete picture of your current state, what tools are in use, what risks they carry, where your policies fall short, mapped against the frameworks that actually matter: ISO 42001, the OWASP LLM Top 10, HIPAA, GDPR, SOC 2, and GxP.
+Our AI Governance & Compliance engagement gives you a complete picture of your current state, what tools are in use, what risks they carry, where your policies fall short, mapped against the frameworks that actually matter: ISO 42001, the OWASP LLM Top 10, the EU AI Act, HIPAA, GDPR, SOC 2, and GxP.
 The output is a scored gap analysis you can defend to auditors, not a narrative report of opinions.

 Clients who need ongoing support can extend into a governance retainer, monthly or quarterly, covering policy maintenance, regulatory monitoring, and audit prep support as the AI regulatory landscape continues to evolve.